drewrip/bytor/README.md

 ## Usage

 You can try the latest version of the compiler with using some basic `gcc` like options.
-Build the Rascal compiler `rascalc` with Cargo and ensure you have `gcc` installed.
+Build the Bytor compiler `bytor` with Cargo and ensure you have `gcc` installed.
 Then you can compile the `calc_fib` example above by running:

 ```
-rascalc fib.ras -o fib
+bytor fib.ras -o fib
 ```

 ## Roadmap

 I'm currently developing the basics of the language.
-My original goal was to target WASM, however in an effort to speed up language development and hopefully ensure that Rascal isn't just "high level" WASM, I'm starting by generating C. Then we can call to `gcc`.
+My original goal was to target WASM, however in an effort to speed up language development and hopefully ensure that Bytor isn't just "high level" WASM, I'm starting by generating C. Then we can call to `gcc`.

 I'm hoping to bring the `backends/wasm.rs` WASM backend up to date later.